jbs023/jbs023.github.io/_pages/about.md

   - /about.html
 ---

-I am a Robotics PhD student at Oregon State University, where I work under Julie Adams in the the [Human Machine Teaming Lab (HMTL)](http://research.engr.oregonstate.edu/hmtl/).
-My research interests are human robot interaction and distributed artificial intelligence.
+I am a Robotics PhD student at Oregon State University, where I work under Julie Adams in the [Human Machine Teaming Lab (HMTL)](http://research.engr.oregonstate.edu/hmtl/).
+My research interests are human robot interaction and multi-agent systems.

-Currently, I am investigating techniques to model the defensive capabilities of honeybees for autonomous swarm agents and working on ways to improve the transparency of human-swarm interaction in colony-based swarms.
+Currently, I am developing ways to improve the performance of human-robot teams by adapting a robot's level of autonomy.
+I am also working on algorithms to improve human interactions with colony-based swarms and to identify adversarial intruders into colony-based swarms.

 Education
 ======